edenbenzimra/CADY/ReadMe.txt

 Example files provided for the task are located in the CADY\Task_example_files directory.

 Configuration:
 The JSON configuration file is located in the CADY\Config directory.
 This file specifies the path to the Task_example_files directory.
+You can also configure operating conditions within this file.
+The following parameters can be set:
+condition_temperature: The temperature condition (float) under which components should operate (e.g., -20 for -20°C).
+condition_voltage: The voltage condition (float) under which components should operate (e.g., 5 for 5V).

 Hope you'll enjoy checking it!
 Eden Benzimra😊